Financials

 Distribution expenses

-Distribution expenses decreased by S$0.1 million or 15.3% to S$0.7 million in 2HY2023 from S$0.8 million in 2HY2022.
-These were mainly attributable to lower freight costs as a result of easing in supply chain disruptions that were built up during the COVID-19 pandemic.
+Distribution expenses decreased by S$32,000 or 4.1% to S$757,000 in HY2025 from S$789,000 in HY2024 due to lower freight costs as a result of easing in supply chain disruptions

 Administrative expenses